 The responses to our survey from investors in this age group indicate they would benefit greatly from professional counsel.
 When millennials need financial advice the first place they turn is to family, followed closely by websites.
 On a general level this outreach may be helpful, but it is unlikely to give them all the information they really need to make informed decisions and construct an achievable blueprint for the future.

-Add to that the significant number of millennials without a financial plan, either because they find the prospect of creating one overwhelming (28 percent) or because “they haven’t gotten around to it yet” (40 percent), and there is a tremendous opportunity for financial advisors to help this generation when it comes to their financial security.
+Add to that the significant number of millennials without a financial plan, either because they find the prospect of creating one overwhelming (28 percent) or because “they haven’t gotten around to it yet” (40 percent), and there is a tremendous opportunity for financial professionals to help this generation when it comes to their financial security.

 Any financial plan is important, but that plan also has to be realistic and achievable.
 A plan based on guesswork and wishful thinking is not much better than having no plan at all.
-A professional financial advisor has the knowledge and experience to evaluate a client’s life plan and help them account for major life events, as well as offer valuable insights to help the client avoid missed opportunities.
-Most importantly, a professional advisor can work with the investor to create a personal plan that reflects that individual’s unique situation.
+A financial professional has the knowledge and experience to evaluate a client’s life plan and help them account for major life events, as well as offer valuable insights to help the client avoid missed opportunities.
+Most importantly, a financial professional can work with the investor to create a personal plan that reflects that individual’s unique situation.

-The Nationwide survey found that 56 percent of millennials believe they would achieve greater financial success if they had professional advice, but only 39 percent actually use a financial advisor.
+The Nationwide survey found that 56 percent of millennials believe they would achieve greater financial success if they had professional advice, but only 39 percent actually use a financial professional.
 That represents a tremendous opportunity to work with younger investors who know they need help to develop a financial plan that allows them to balance the demands of paying for today and investing for their future.

 Investors of any age can learn more about with these investment resources.